S-C-A-N/SCANsat/README.md

 > ![][color-biome-stock]

-##### [:top:][top] 10c.
+##### [:top:][top] 11c.
 Resource Colors and Options
-Resource overlays can also be adjusted, using the **Resource** tab.
+Resource overlays can also be adjusted, using the **Resource** tab
-* Resource colors are selected in the same manner as biome colors.
+* Resource colors are selected in the same manner as biome colors
-* Upper and lower resource cutoff values can be adjusted with the sliders; use fine control mode for small adjustments.
+* Upper and lower resource cutoff values can be adjusted with the sliders; use fine control mode for small adjustments
-* Each resource can be adjusted separately and the values can be applied to the current planet or all planets.
+* Each resource can be adjusted separately and the values can be applied to the current planet or all planets
-* Most planets share the same resource value settings; it is easiest to set values for all planets then set the values individually where needed (ie water has a higher value on Kerbin than elsewhere).
+* Most planets share the same resource value settings; it is easiest to set values for all planets then set the values individually where needed (ie water has a higher value on Kerbin than elsewhere)
+* These settings also affect the **Planetary Overlay** colors

 > ![][color-resource]